Phillips House – Exterior

 Anna Wheatland Phillips (pictured) bought the house in June 1911 for “$1.00 and various sundries.”
 Within a few months, she and her husband, Stephen Willard Phillips, hired architect William Rantoul to remodel the house in the Colonial Revival style.
 Using America’s architectural past for inspiration, Rantoul stripped away the elaborate Victorian interior designs, incorporated large windows to let in the sunshine and fresh air necessary for good health and sanitation, and in the dining room and other spaces recreated a “Federal-style” look.

 The Phillips family, while appreciating the past as reflected in the beauty of their Federal house, also wanted a comfortable, modern home which reflected their status and wealth; where they could raise their son Stephen, entertain on a frequent basis, and display generations of furnishings and artwork.
 The interior showcases souvenirs from their travels and many pieces of Stephen Willard Phillips’ Oceanic collection.
 Two staircases were removed to make way for up-to-date bathrooms, closets, and a great deal of living space.
 For everyone’s comfort the house was fully electrified and, for the staff, a modern gas stove was installed next to the coal-fired range in the kitchen.

 Five domestic staff assisted the Phillips family with the running of the house.
-Three live-in servants, including a cook, first-floor maid Delia Cawley, and nursemaid Catherine Shaunessy, were Irish-born single women who had separate bedrooms in the back wing of the third floor.
+Three live-in servants, including a cook Bridget Durgin, first-floor maid Delia Cawley, and nursemaid Catherine Shaunessy, were Irish-born single women who had separate bedrooms in the back wing of the third floor.
 Two male staff, coachman/groundsman Cornelius “Con” Flynn and chauffeur Patrick O’Hara, were needed for the horse-drawn carriages and the automobiles owned by the family.
 The men did not live on the property, but went home at night to be with their families.
 A selection of carriages used by the Phillipses and three of the automobiles used during this time are on view today in the carriage house.
 The domestic staff continued to live in the home after Stephen Willard Phillips’ death in 1955.